bigskysoftware/htmx/www/content/docs.md

 htmx is a library that allows you to access modern browser features directly from HTML, rather than using javascript.

-To understand htmx, first lets take a look at an anchor tag:
+To understand htmx, first let's take a look at an anchor tag:

 ```html
 <a href="/blog">Blog</a>